deepset-ai/haystack-home/content/blog/mcp-with-haystack/index.md

 ## Conclusion

 MCP gives AI engineers a practical layer: consume external capabilities inside your Haystack agents, and expose your own pipelines and agents as reusable tools for any MCP-compatible client.

 Use `MCPTool`, `MCPToolset`, and `SearchableToolset` when you want precise, scalable tool access inside an agent.
 Use **Hayhooks** or the **Haystack Enterprise Platform** when you want to publish Haystack applications for broader teams and production usage.

-Ready to try this pattern?
+Ready to try Haystack with MCP?
 Start with the [MCP get started guide](https://docs.haystack.deepset.ai/docs/mcptool), wire one tool into your agent, and iterate from there.
-If you want more deployment control and governance, explore [MCP tools on Haystack Enterprise](https://docs.cloud.deepset.ai/docs/use-pipeline-as-mcp-tool).
+If you want more deployment control and governance, explore [MCP tools on Haystack Enterprise Platform](https://docs.cloud.deepset.ai/docs/use-pipeline-as-mcp-tool).